SamBailey6194/pointless_impressions/README.md

 - **Carousel Accessibility**: Added ARIA labels and keyboard navigation support to the carousel for better accessibility.
 - **Behave Tests Not Passing Images**: Behave tests automatically set Debug to false which caused issues with image fetching due to using cloudinary tags.
 Therefore, removed image checks from behave tests to avoid failures.
 - **Cypress Tests not running due to lack of data-testids**: Cypress tests were not able to find elements due to missing data-testids.
 Added data-testids to relevant elements in the artwork detail template.
+- **Framing Option Selection in Cart**: The add to cart modal was not showing a dropdown selection for the framing options due to lack of JSON being passed to the template.
+Added a function to the Artwork model to return framing options as a list of tuples for the template to render the dropdown.
+Added the JSON dump to ArtworkListView and ArtworkDetailView CBVs.
+Then ensured the data was being fetched properly in the relevant html and js files.

 ### Unfixed Bugs